Privacy Policy

 Where required by law (in particular, the General Data Protection Regulation in the European Union and the United Kingdom, and the Quebec Act respecting the protection of personal information in the private sector, as amended by Law 25), we rely on one or more of the following legal bases:

-• Performance of a contract or steps requested before entering a contract: for example, to deliver the audit you have requested or to onboard you as a partner.
+- Performance of a contract or steps requested before entering a contract: for example, to review and prepare your application, arrange boarding of your merchant account, or onboard you as a partner.

-• Legitimate interests: for example, to operate, secure, and improve our Services, to prevent fraud, to conduct B2B outreach to business contacts in the course of commercial activity, and to maintain audit and accounting records.
+- Legitimate interests: for example, to operate, secure, and improve our Services, to prevent fraud, to conduct B2B outreach to business contacts in the course of commercial activity, and to maintain records.
 We have assessed these interests against the rights and freedoms of the individuals concerned.

-• Consent: for example, where you submit a statement and authorize the analysis, where consent is required under Quebec Law 25 for the use or disclosure of personal information, where required for marketing communications, and where required to read or write information on your device.
+- Consent: for example, where you submit a statement and documents and authorize their use, where consent is required under Quebec Law 25 for the use or communication of personal information, where required for marketing communications, and where required to read or write information on your device.

-• Compliance with legal obligations: for example, to retain transaction records for tax purposes or to respond to lawful regulatory or governmental requests.
+- Compliance with legal obligations: for example, to retain records for tax purposes or to respond to lawful regulatory or governmental requests.

 Quebec specifically.
 Under Quebec Law 25, our collection, use, and communication of your personal information is governed by the principles of necessity, transparency, purpose limitation, and consent (express where required, implied only where the law permits).
 The Person in Charge of the Protection of Personal Information for Payzium Holding Inc. is named in the Contact section below.